zkotti/fun-in-lockdown/guide.md

 Sources: [Robb Report](https://robbreport.com/lifestyle/news/14-virtual-museum-to-visit-during-social-distancing-and-quarantine-2905827/)

+### View from around the World

+[WindowSwap](https://www.window-swap.com/) is a quarantine project which gives you the opportunity to enjoy the view from windows around the world!

 Some of us are _bored in the house-in the house bored_!

-[WindowSwap](https://www.window-swap.com/) is a quarantine project which gives you the opportunity to enjoy the view from windows around the world!

 ---